Shunxu-H/DayLight/README.md

 Will build this late

+## TO DO

+1. Fix, Lighting is always a bit too green
+2. Get rid of unwanted function

 ## Motivation

 As for right now, I am trying to put together what I have learnt